 students received YAM training

 This is where SAS, working closely with LifeSpan’s team, has added value.
-“SAS has come in and set up the infrastructure to allow LifeSpan to clean, store, manipulate and analyse different datasets, while also providing ongoing support in terms of training and general assistance,” Matthew Phillips, LifeSpan Data Manager said.
-Enhanced use of data has enabled LifeSpan to track their impact across their trial sites (Newcastle; Illawarra Shoalhaven; Central Coast and Murrumbidgee) over the next four years.
+“SAS has come in and set up the infrastructure to allow LifeSpan to clean, store, manipulate and analyse different data sets, while also providing ongoing support in terms of training and general assistance,” Matthew Phillips, LifeSpan Data Manager said.
+Enhanced use of data has enabled LifeSpan to track its impact across trial sites (Newcastle, Illawarra Shoalhaven, Central Coast and Murrumbidgee) over the next four years.

 - QPR (Question, Persuade, Refer): 3,600+ community gatekeepers (including GPs) have completed QPR training.

 - YAM (Youth Aware of Mental Health): Delivered to 5,500+ students at 66 schools across NSW trial sites.

 - Primary Care: Programs equipping health professionals to identify and increase confidence in treating patients at risk of suicide.

 Applying analytics to suicide prevention is already having wide-ranging outcomes, including unprecedented data quality.
 Scientia Professor Helen Christensen, Director and Chief Scientist of the Black Dog Institute, said: